-Date Action By or With Whom Taken Manual Ref. § Column 5 Apr 29 Last day for conducting first test of DRE equipment to be used at a polling place or central counting station (at least 48 hours before voting begins on election day).
+Date Action By or With Whom Taken Manual Ref. § Column 5 Apr 28 Last day for conducting first test of DRE equipment to be used at a polling place or central counting station (at least 48 hours before voting begins on election day).
 To assure 48 hours before 7 am of election day, test must be by 3 rd day.
 Notice must be published at least 48 hours before test begins for DREs.
-City Secretary 7.38(d)(1) & (2) 3 rd Apr 29 - May 1 Period to apply for late (emergency) early voting because of death in family Apr 27 or later.
-Requires absence from county on election day.
-City Secretary 17.33 3 rd thru 1 st Apr 29 - May 1 Recommended time to prepare list of registered voters for early voting ballot board if more than one early voting polling place.
-The early voting clerk must mark the names on the list of registered voters of persons who voted early, before this list is delivered to the precinct election judges.
-City Secretary 16.76 16.83(a) 3 rd thru 1 st Apr 29 - May 2 Period to apply for late (emergency) early voting because of illness or disability originating on or after Apr 21.
-City Secretary 17.17 3 rd thru Election Day, 5 p.m.
-Thur Apr 30 Last day for first test of automatic tabulating equipment to be used at a central counting station .
+City Secretary 7.38(d)(1) & (2) 3 rd Apr 28 - 30 Period to apply for late (emergency) early voting because of death in family Apr 26 or later.
+Requires absence from county on election day. se of death in family Apr 26 or later.
+Requires Secretary Apr 28 - 30 16.76 16.83(a) 3 rd thru 1 st Apr 28 - May 1 May Period to apply for late (emergency) early voting because of illness or disability originating on or after Apr 19.
+17.17 3 rd thru Election Day, 5 p.m.
+Thur Apr 29 Last day for first test of automatic tabulating equipment to be used at a central counting station .
 The equipment must be tested at least 48 hours before it is used to count votes.
 Notice must be published at least 48 hours before date of test.
-Presiding Judge 7.40(b) & (c) 2 nd Fri May 1 Last day to deliver precinct list of registered voters, with the early voting voters marked, to presiding judges and recommended date for delivery of supplies to presiding judges.
-City Secretary 7.47(b) 16.83(j) 1 st May 1 Recommended date for delivery of equipment to polling places (statutory deadline is 6 a.m. on election day).
-City Secretary 7.48 1 st May 1 RECOMMENDED DAY TO POST NOTICE OF COUNCIL MEETING to canvass the returns if canvass will be on 3 rd day after election.
+7.40(b) & (c) 2 nd Fri Apr 30 Last day to deliver precinct list of registered voters, with the early voting voters marked, to presiding judges and recommended date for delivery of supplies to presiding judges.
+City Secretary 7.47(b) 16.83(j) 1 st Apr 30 Recommended date for delivery of equipment to polling places (statutory deadline is 6 a.m. on election day). date for delivery of equipment to atutory deadline is 6 a.m. on election Secretary 1 st Apr 30 RECOMMENDED DAY TO POST NOTICE OF COUNCIL MEETING to canvass the returns if canvass will be on 3 rd day after election.
 Notice must be posted at least 72 hours before time of meeting.
-City Secretary 9.42(b) 1 st May 1 Last day to submit an application (by close of business) for and vote a ballot by personal appearance due to death in immediate family that occurred Apr 27 or later.
-City Secretary 17.33(b) 1 st May 1 New Law (HB 305): IF City maintains a website, deadline to post on website the requirements and deadline for filing for candidacy of each elected office of the political subdivision.
-NOTE: See Endnotes for additional information that must be posted on the website.
-City Secretary 365 th Sat May 2 ELECTION DAY.
+City Secretary 9.42(b) 1 st Apr 30 Last day to submit an application (by close of business) for and vote a ballot by personal appearance due to death in immediate family that occurred Apr 26 or later. nd vote a ballot by personal Secretary o death in immediate family that 1 st Sat May 1 ELECTION DAY.
 Polls are open 7 a.m. to 7 p.m.
 Voting by sick or disabled voters at main early voting place, 7 a.m. to 7 p.m., where electronic voting systems are used at precinct polling place.
-City Secretary 17.41 E Day May 2 7 a.m. to 7 p.m. early voting clerk's office must remain open for early voting activities.
-City Secretary 9.23 E Day
+17.41 E Day May 1 7 a.m. to 7 p.m. early voting clerk's office must remain open for early voting activities.
+City Secretary 9.23 E Day May 1 5 p.m. deadline for late applications for ballots from voters who became ill or disabled Apr 19 or later.
+City Secretary 17.16 17.17 E Day